acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

 <api name="open">
 @event

-The event is emitted when a new tab is opened.
+This event is emitted when a new tab is opened.
 This does not mean that the content has loaded, only that the browser tab itself is fully visible to the user.

 Properties relating to the tab's content (for example: `title`, `favicon`, and `url`) will not be correct at this point.
-If you need to access these properties, use the `ready` event listener:
+If you need to access these properties, listen to the `ready` event:

     var tabs = require("tabs");
     tabs.on('open', function(tab){